 Remittances Review is an interdisciplinary and peer-reviewed journal dedicated to publishing high quality and policy oriented research and scholarship on Remittances and Money Transfers.
-Remittances Review (RR) is a new journal to be published twice a year beginning in October 2016 by Transnational Press London.
+Remittances Review (RR) is published twice a year.

 Remittances Review publishes policy-oriented research and scholarship from Economics, Accounting, Finance, Sociology, Politics, Anthropology, Geography, and Law, and welcomes interdisciplinary contributions.
 International remittances are expected to top $2 billion a day before 2020, with two-thirds flowing to developing countries.
 Remittances reduce poverty in families that receive them, and can stimulate economic growth in migrant-sending nations.
 Remittances Review seeks papers with micro and macro analyses of remittance impacts as well as papers dealing with the remittance infrastructure or how individuals send small sums over national borders.
 The Remittances Review includes research articles, debates, conversations/interviews, book reviews, opinion and viewpoints and letters.
 Remittances Review is a high quality outlet for scholarly exchange and follows a strict editorial review policy with double blind reviews.